Guide to Travel Fraud: How to Detect & Prevent It

 Alternatively, for most companies, we would recommend looking at cloud-based solutions from third-party providers that enable you to integrate APIs to create a multi-layered defense that is developed solely around the needs of your business.

-Some might find a complete end-to-end solution easier.
-With an end-to-end solution, maintenance and upgrades happen when needed – but the multi-layered approach gives you complete control and flexibility over your prevention arsenal without any heavy fees or commitments.
+With fraud detection solution, maintenance and upgrades happen when needed – but the multi-layered approach gives you complete control and flexibility over your prevention arsenal without any heavy fees or commitments.

-We’ve already extensively covered how SEON’s tools like digital footprint analysis, data enrichment, and dynamic friction can help, especially in the context of onboarding users with zero friction.
+We’ve already extensively covered how SEON’s tools, like digital footprint analysis and dynamic friction, can help, especially in the context of onboarding users with zero friction.

 But it’s worth noting here that a key element of improving your AML compliance checks is to look at user behavior.
-And this is something an experienced risk team can do, but it’s also possible to automate the process with certain risk management rules.
+This is something an experienced risk team can do, but it’s also possible to automate the process with certain risk management rules.

 This depends entirely on your requirements.
 An all-in-one suite might cost more/involve a longer commitment but will quickly lift the majority of work from your business, whereas developing a multi-layered defense might mean taking time to identify the right tools but will be much more affordable in the long run.

 A good fraud prevention tool will automate as much risk management as possible by calculating risk before declining, accepting, or sending for manual review accordingly.
-With key features such as machine learning, data enrichment, and device fingerprinting, you can create a clearer picture of the person trying to operate on your site.
+With key features such as machine learning, digital footprinting and device fingerprinting, you can create a clearer picture of the person trying to operate on your site.

 Sources